 From Tucson to Tuscany, Puig will spend the next years at the world-class Institute in Fiesole.

 Evo DeConcini Professor of Law and Director of the International Trade and Business Law Program Sergio Puig has been selected as the Joint Chair in International Economic Law with the European University Institute’s Department of Law and the Robert Schuman Center for Advanced Studies.
 Puig was selected through a comprehensive and competitive process and will spend the next five years teaching and researching at the Institute near Florence, Italy.
+Puig will remain affiliated with University of Arizona Law, continuing to teach two classes a year as well as mentoring law students at the college.

 The European University Institute (EUI) is a postgraduate research institute set up in 1972 by the Member States of the (now) European Union.
 The EUI consists of several academic departments, including Economics, History and Civilization, and Political and Social Sciences in addition to Law.
 The EUI also includes the Robert Schuman Centre for Advanced Studies and the School of Transnational Governance, both of which conduct work on contemporary challenges and the global economy.